It's been nearly four years since Prince Harry and Meghan Markle got married on a beautiful British summer's day.

 Prince Harry and Meghan Markle were officially married on Saturday 19th May 2018.

 The Queen and Prince Philip watched their grandson wed his beautiful bride alongside 600 guests.
-The star-studded guest list included Meghan’s former Suits co-stars, plus her celebrity friends like Oprah Winfrey, Amal Clooney and Serena Williams.
+The star-studded guest list included Meghan's mother Doria (opens in new tab), her former Suits co-stars (opens in new tab), plus celebrity friends like Oprah Winfrey, Amal Clooney and Serena Williams.

 Several prominent Royal Family members were also present for the nuptials, playing an important part in the ceremony.
 Prince William acted as best man, whilst Princess Charlotte (opens in new tab) and Prince George (opens in new tab) were on their best behaviour as bridesmaid and page boy.